jstedfast/MimeKit/README.md

 ## Getting the Source Code

 First, you'll need to clone MimeKit from my GitHub repository.
-To do this using the command-line version fo Git, you'll need to issue the following commands in your terminal:
+To do this using the command-line version of Git, you'll need to issue the following commands in your terminal:

     git clone https://github.com/jstedfast/MimeKit.git